daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Note: In this document the term "read aloud" refers to the app leveraging Text to Speech (TTS) to provide an audio option for text-based content.
 This is distinct from embedded audio.
+The read aloud feature is essential to many users with print disabilities who don’t use screen readers, and offers additional reading flexibility to everyone.

 Read aloud functionality plays a crucial role in making digital content accessible to people with visual impairments, dyslexia, or other reading